Triads, Yardies and Onion Bhajees

 Triads, Yardies and Onion Bhajees is a 2003 British crime film directed by Sarjit Bains, telling the story of a hitman working in London.
-The film stars real life ex-gangster and underworld don Dave Courtney.
+The film stars real-life ex-gangster and underworld don Dave Courtney.
 Brainchild of Manish Patel, who plays the role of Singh, the story's protagonist, Triads, Yardies and Onion Bhajees was showcased in a BBC Two documentary on the making of the film.

 The film draws upon the imagery of Hindu deity Kali, traditionally invoked to vanquish evil, with the three gangs being likened to modern-day thugees.
 After its Cannes showcase the film was optioned by 4 Digital Media and went on UK wide release through the independent cinema network.

 Plot

 Triads, Yardies and Onion Bhajees is primarily an action movie but it has a mythological and spiritual vein running through it.
-The character of Chacha worships the Hindu Goddess Kali, and a statue of Kali is shown both in his home and in his office.
-Chacha is seen praying to the Goddess in a temple.
+The character of Chacha worships the Hindu goddess Kali, and a statue of Kali is shown both in his home and in his office.
+Chacha is seen praying to the goddess in a temple.

-Chachas influence and teachings have also influenced members of his gang.
+Chacha's influence and teachings have also influenced members of his gang.
 The image of Kali can be seen in the homes of his various gang members.
 The smoke emanating from the incense surrounding the Kali statue in the temple is deemed to be holy, and Chacha names his crime syndicate "The Holy Smokes".
-The film suggests that the Goddess Kali is watching the proceedings unfold before her and ultimately will decide who lives and who dies.
+The film suggests that the goddess Kali is watching the proceedings unfold before her and ultimately will decide who lives and who dies.